 Why does on time delivery matter?

-Customers want businesses to fulfill their promises, and delivering on time is a big part of it.
-The good news is that speed alone is not the only thing customers care about.
+As we noted above, speed alone is not the only thing customers care about.
 Sure, if you’re delivering pizza to a hungry customer then they want it while it’s still hot — but other things matter too.
 According to Statista:

 42% will change their shopping behavior if a product is delivered later than they were promised at the time of purchase.

-On-time delivery also says a lot about how well your business operates.
+On-time delivery says a lot about how well your business operates.
 If you have a high OTD rate, it means your business is efficient and has a strong supply chain.
 But if your rate is low, that may indicate problems with your order processing, delivery management or fulfillment process.

 How to improve your on-time delivery rate